Is Medicare Advantage Right For Me?

 May Cost Less

-And, if you get premium-free Part A along with a Medicare Advantage plan with no premium, the only premium payment you have to pay is the Part B premium.
+In addition, if you get premium-free Part A along with a Medicare Advantage plan with no premium, the only premium payment you have to pay is the Part B premium.

 Disadvantages of Medicare Advantage Plans